 Nehammer with Putin: “Unsuccessful” trip causes criticism

 Nehammer was the first EU leader to visit the Russian president since the war began more than six weeks ago.
-The conversation took place at Putin’s official residence in Novo-Ogaryovo and lasted about an hour.
+The conversation took place at Putin’s official residence in Novo-Ogaryovo and lasted regarding an hour.
 After the meeting, the Chancellor spoke of a “direct, open and tough” conversation that left a pessimistic impression.
 On Tuesday he defended on ORF radio that it was important to him to confront Putin with the “facts of the war”.

 The Kremlin itself was reluctant to comment or did not comment on the content at all.
 “The meeting was not particularly long by recent standards,” said Kremlin spokesman Dmitry Peskov.
 President Putin did not mention Nehammer’s visit at an appointment on Tuesday, but said that Russia cannot be isolated from the West.